Symbols of Francoism: Monument for the Massacre of Paracuellos

 View of the Paracuellos Cemetery.
 In the background is the white cross drawn on the hill where the killings took place.

 Republican Militia guards killed over a thousand prisoners in the "Massacre of Paracuellos", during the Battle of Madrid, in the area around San Jose, in the municipality of Paracuellos de Jarama and Soto Aldovea, within the boundary of Torrejón de Ardoz.
 They are commemorated by a large white cross on the slopes of the Cerro de San Miguel, near the river Jarama and visible from the airport of Madrid-Barajas.

-The Fortress at Toledo
+Fortress at Toledo

 El Alcázar, Toledo, a fortress built out of rock, is located in the upper part of the city of Toledo and it overlooks the city.

 In the third century, the Alcázar of Toledo was a Roman palace.
 It was restored during the reigns of Alfonso VI and Alfonso X and further modified in 1535.

 During the Civil War it was used by Colonel José Moscardó Ituarte as a fortress.
 During a siege there, which lasted 70 days (from 22 July to 28 September 28, 1936), it was completely destroyed by troops loyal to the Second Spanish Republic.